 After the working for companies such as Warner Bros, Sky Movies, BFI Southbank and Ascent Media she moved to the film charity Four Corners and worked for six years as a Training Manger on various Lottery and Skillset funded projects where she also completed a Masters in Screenwriting at Birkbeck University.

-She was part of the team who opened up of the Regent Street Cinema where she devised, developed managed the HLF funded community engagement and film programmes, and for the Depot Cinema in Lewes where she now lives with her 2 year old son and partner in a wonky pub they bought.
+She was part of the team who opened up of the Regent Street Cinema where she devised, developed managed the HLF funded Community Engagement and film programmes, before moving to East Sussex with her young family.

-Katy is passionate about diversity, development and inclusion in the industry; with Project Management, creating training, events and mentoring as a specialism.
+Katy is passionate about diversity, development and inclusion in the industry; with project management and development, training, events and mentoring as a specialism.